evilusean/Khan/Trig-PreCalc/GM-Trigonometry.md

 - The range of f will become the domain of $f^{-1}$
 - This tells us if (a, b) is on the graph of f, then (b, a) is on the graph of $f^{-1}$
 - The graphs of f and $f^{-1}$ are reflections across the line Y=X (diagonal line going through origin)
+- **Restricted Sine Function** : A Sine function with a restricted domain - you take only a part of it so it passes the *horizontal line test*
+-
 ### Inverse Trigonometric Functions

 Inverse trigonometric functions (arcfunctions) are used to determine the measure of an angle when the value of a trigonometric ratio is known.